Lead poisoning

 Overview

-Lead poisoning occurs when lead builds up in the body, often over months or years.
+Lead poisoning is the result of lead, a heavy metal, building up in the body.
+This often happens over months or years.
 Even small amounts of lead can cause serious health problems.
-Children younger than 6 years are especially vulnerable to lead poisoning, which can severely affect mental and physical development.
+Children younger than age 6 are especially vulnerable to lead poisoning, which can severely affect how a child's body grows and brain develops.
 At very high levels, lead poisoning can be fatal.

 Lead-based paint and lead-contaminated dust in older buildings are common sources of lead poisoning in children.
 Other sources include contaminated air, water and soil.
 Adults who work with batteries, do home renovations or work in auto repair shops also might be exposed to lead.